OWASP/CheatSheetSeries/README.md

 * No modification will be performed anymore on the wiki content.
 * Any modification will be made on this repository using the contribution issue templates defined in this repository.

+# Cheat Sheets index

+This [Index](Index.md) reference all migrated and released cheat sheets.

 # Project leaders

 * [Jim Manico](https://github.com/jmanico).